09, Equipment and clothing

 - Day pack – This is essential for workdays so that you can carry food, personal equipment and tools.
 Make sure it is small enough to take as hand luggage on your flight.
 Your day pack will also be needed if you go hiking on days off.

 - Sleeping bag – A good quality ‘three or four season’ sleeping bag is required.
 Even in midsummer the nights can be cold and damp and occasionally frosty.
 A sleeping bag with a -5° to -10° comfort rating for cold weather would be ideal.

 - Sleeping mat – This is essential as it provides insulation from the cold ground and added comfort.

 - Hiking boots – Comfortable hiking boots are essential for all participants.
 Make sure you have the opportunity to wear them in before the placement starts.

 - Waterproof jacket and trousers – You will need to bring waterproofs and these need to be good quality to cope with Iceland’s summer showers!
 (Our volunteers are provided with waterproofs for work tasks, but these are not suitable for hiking with)

 - Work clothes – Bring warm clothes that you are happy to work in.
 Please note that jeans are not suitable for work as they become extremely cold when they are wet

 - River crossing shoes – These are important as it can take several days to dry out hiking boots onec they are wet.
 Something like sandals or lightweight trainers would be suitable to use for rivercrossing.

 - Lunchbox and water bottle and/or thermos flask

 - Sunhat, high factor sun cream, lip salve and sunglasses – The sun can be very strong during the summer months in Iceland, it is very important to be protected.

-- Toiletries – Please stock up before you arrive at Thórsmörk (especially important with things like contact lens cleaners).
+- Toiletries – Please stock up before you arrive at Thórsmörk (this is especially important with things like contact lens cleaners).